Anisah-Omar/AirBnB_clone_v2/README.md

 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
 <br>
+HBNB
+This is the console /command interpreter for the Holberton Airbnb clone project.
+The console can be used to store objects in and retrieve objects from a JSON.

+Supported classes:
+BaseModel
+User
+State
+City
+Amenity
+Place
+Review
+Commands:
+create - create an object
+show - show an object (based on id)
+destroy - destroy an object
+all - show all objects, of one type or all types
+quit/EOF - quit the console
+help - see descriptions of commands
+To start, navigate to the project folder and enter ./console.py in the shell.

+Create
+create <class name> Ex: create BaseModel

+Show
+show <class name> <object id> Ex: show User my_id

+Destroy
+destroy <class name> <object id> Ex: destroy Place my_place_id

+All
+all or all <class name> Ex: all or all State

+Quit
+quit or EOF

+Help
+help or help <command> Ex: help or help quit

+Additionally, the console supports <class name>.<command>(<parameters>) syntax.
+Ex: City.show(my_city_id)